 They state they use the best fabrics from the best factories and do everything they can to make sure that the materials and products are sourced responsibly.

 Boden was started in 1991 as a mail-order business.
 It is still largely online only, with just two physical stores located in London.
 However, Boden is known for its catalogue, which is a staple of many British homes.
-In 2016 Boden made profits of £26.2m.
+In 2020 Boden made profits of £14.7m despite the pandemic.

-White Stuff takes inspiration is from the French Alpines.
+White Stuff takes inspiration from the French Alpines.
 In 1985 two friends decided to fund their passion by selling T-shirts with abstract motifs that would appeal to skiers.
-Boys from the White Stuff, as it was originally known, did well in his inaugural year.
-By 2004, White Stuff had stepped further away from its winter apparel and adopted a boho/urban style.
-The style it is notorious for today.
+Boys from the White Stuff, as it was originally known, did well in the inaugural year.
+By 2004, White Stuff had stepped further away from its winter apparel and adopted a boho/urban style – the style it is famous for today.

 Think paisley patterns and earthy tones.
 White Stuff is ideal for the bohemian queen, although they have styles to suit everyone’s style and needs.
 They stock sizes from 6-22 and have reasonable prices for a high-street brand.
 You will be able to feel the quality of your White Stuff clothes, without breaking the bank.

-In celebration of the company’s 25th Anniversary, in 2010 they found The White Stuff Foundation.
+In celebration of the company’s 25th Anniversary, in 2010 they founded The White Stuff Foundation.
 They donate 1% of their profits to charity and have given £3.5 million to local charities around the UK since 2010.
-Often to charities that work with disadvantaged young people.
+Much of this has gone to charities that work with disadvantaged young people.
 White Stuff has committed to using only sustainably sourced cotton by 2024.

 Monsoon was created in 1973 by a market-stall trader.
 As of 2018, they have 181 stores in the UK, alongside their sister company Accessorize.
 In 2009, the company moved to a building designed by Allford Hall Monaghan Morris in Notting Dale.
 The company’s collection of some 300 works of modern and contemporary art is housed there.

-Monsoon is known for its range of occasion dresses, especially those for bridesmaids and wedding guests, however, they have a full range of casual apparel too.
+Monsoon is known for its range of occasion dresses, especially those for bridesmaids and wedding guests, however they have a full range of casual apparel too.
 Monsoon has a bohemian image too and stocks a lot of paisley and their namesake, monsoon skirts.
-The price of their clothes is mid-tier for the high-street, but you can always grab a bargain in their fab sales!
+The price of their clothes is mid-tier for the high-street, but you can always grab a bargain in their sales.
 Monsoon stock sizes 6 to 24.

 Even More Brands

 We acknowledge the brands listed here are a tad pricey.
-While this is due to the quality, sustainability, and specialism of the clothes, we understand they are out of reach for some without adequate funds.
-Some cheaper alternatives that stock lovely apparel for the older style icon are:
+While this is due to the quality, sustainability, and specialism of the clothes, we understand they are out of reach for some.
+Fortunately there are cheaper alternatives that stock lovely apparel for the older style icon, such as:

 - Primark – They provide a good bargain, styles that suit every age group, and go up to size 22.
-Note: Primark does not have a website and you can only make purchases in-store.
+Note: You cannot purchase clothes through Primark’s website.
+Instead, you must make purchases in-store.

 - Dorothy Perkins – A very chic mid-tier pricing brand and they also stock sizes up to 22.